• Skip to main content

 Victrola Record Player Vs Crosley: Final Thoughts

 Victrola and Crosley are both budget brands that make turntables for beginners.
 As such, none of their models are going to deliver amazing sound quality.
+But they are good brands for what they do.
 This makes them similar to Jensen.
 We compare Jensen and Crosley in another article.

 If you are having trouble deciding between these brands, just go with the one you think looks nicest, or the one that has the more useful sounding features.
 Since they are all so similar, it usually comes down to the appearance in the end when deciding between a Victrola vs Crosley record player.